dhruv-shgal/AutoGuard/README.md

 ---

-##🙌 Acknowledgments
+## 🙌 Acknowledgments
-This project was created as part of the 5th semester Practical Training for the B.Tech (CSE-AI&ML) program at Dronacharya College of Engineering, Gurugram
+This project was created as part of the 5th semester Practical Training for the B.Tech (CSE-AI&ML) program at Dronacharya College of Engineering, Farukhnagar, Haryana.

 ---

-##🔗 References
+## 🔗 References
 OpenCV Documentation

 TensorFlow